 Also, rain shower heads have less pressure because of the size and amount of water coming through them.
 Make sure to consult with your rep or installer before you purchase.

-Even though you are buying chrome you can still pick a stylish faucet like this one from Delta.
+Even though you’re buying chrome you can still pick a stylish faucet like this one from Delta.

-Matching your towel bar, toilet holder and hand towel hook will also help your budget.
+Matching your towel bar, toilet holder, and hand towel hook will also help your budget.
+Each piece is usually part of a collection that has the same details.

 4. Subway Tile Shower Walls